Maximum Energy of Particles Accelerated in Gamma-Ray Burst Afterglow Shocks: Derivation and Discussion of

 A large value of $\mathscr{F}$, corresponding to a more pronounced synchrotron cutoff, is therefore favored for low-energy explosions in low-density environments at early times.
 Increasing $n$ raises the number of relativistic electrons and therefore the optical depth of synchrotron photons, enhancing SSC emission and reducing $\mathscr{F}$.
 Moreover, larger $E_{\rm iso}$ and $n$ shift $\nu_{\rm c}$ to lower frequencies, weakening KN suppression and increasing the Compton $Y$ parameter, which further boosts SSC relative to synchrotron emission and suppresses $\mathscr{F}$.

 At $T_{\rm obs}\sim10^3$~s, we typically have $\nu_{\rm max,PIC}>\nu_{\rm m}^{\rm IC}$, and a similar procedure can be followed, yielding

 For $p\simeq2.4$, the expressions reduce to

 In this regime, $\mathscr{F}$ shows a modest increase with observer time.
 However, this behavior has limited practical relevance, as the time dependence is weak and the absolute values of $\mathscr{F}$ are already substantially smaller than those at $T_{\rm obs}\sim100$~s.
-Moreover, late-time observations are more affected by source fading and background contamination, consistent with the shrinking detectability regions in Figure~\ref{E_n_plot}.
+Moreover, at late times the source fades and background contamination becomes more important, while the spectral cutoff progressively shifts outside the LAT sensitivity range, consistent with the shrinking detectability region in Figure~\ref{E_n_plot}.